 The Jakarta Annotations specification defines Java language annotations that are used by several other specifications, including this specification.
 The specifications that use these annotations fully define the requirements for these annotations.
-The applet container need not support any of these annotations.
 All other containers must provide definitions for all of these annotations, and must support the semantics of these annotations as described in the corresponding specifications and summarized in the following table.